deepbsd/deepbsd.github.io/_posts/2018-06-22-Resurrecting_An_Old_T40.markdown

 I recently found my wife's old work laptop, a vintage IBM Thinkpad T40.
 This would have been from about 2004 or so.
 It was the bee's knees at the time.
 It was a very popular business notebook computer.
-This particular example came with a Pentium M mobile CPU with a Radeon Mobile 7500 video adapter (soldered to the logic board) with about 16-32MB of video RAM.
-The hard disk was a 30G HD with an IDE connector.
-There was a built-in modem, 100BT RJ45 connector,  a couple of PCMCIA slots, a PS/2 connector, an RJ11 connector for the dialout.
+This particular example came with a 1.5Ghz Pentium M mobile CPU with a Radeon Mobile 7500 video adapter (soldered to the logic board) with about 16-32MB of video RAM.
+The hard disk was a 30G spinning HD with an IDE connector.
+There was a built-in 56k modem, an 802.11a/b wifi adapter (WEP was all we had then), 100BT RJ45 connector,  a couple of PCMCIA slots, a PS/2 connector, an RJ11 connector for the dialout.
+I think there were two USB connectors.
+(I believe this was even before USB2.)
 The XGA display was capable of 1024X768 pixels.
-The OS was a 32-bit Windows XP.
-By today's standards, this was a humble machine, but it was a slick machine in its day.
+The OS was a 32-bit version of Windows XP.
+By today's standards, this was humble hardware, but it was a slick machine in its day.

 # The First Power-On